frmichel/sparql-micro-service/doc/01-usage.md

 Now, we have split ?name into two variables ?name and ?name2.
 Line `BIND (?name as ?name2)` forces the SPARQL engine to evaluate the first service to get values of variable ?name.
 Then, it assigns those values to ?name2.
 This *should* results in the second invocation to be done along with the values, typically provided as an extra VALUES clause.

-**Note however that the way the second service is invoked totally depends on the strategy of the SPARQL engine being used/ Hence, the behavior may vary from one engine to the other.**
+**Note however that the way the second service is invoked totally depends on the strategy of the SPARQL engine being used.
+Hence, the behavior may vary from one engine to the other.**